io-accelerate/chlt-schema-ref/README.md

 # chlt-schema-ref

-The coding challenge JSON schema reference
+The Schema Reference for coding challenges run on the https://accelerate.io platform